Mission Statement

 Our Vision

-West Twyford Primary School prides itself in the richness of its diversity and is an inclusive school.
-We welcome, encourage and embrace parental and community involvement, by capitalising upon our diversity.
+West Twyford Primary School is diversity and inclusive.
+We welcome diversity and encourage and embrace parental and community involvement.

-We nurture a culture of success and equality.
-Where there are barriers, we pride ourselves in embracing different approaches and seizing every opportunity to ensure high-quality learning tailored to the needs of the child.
+We strongly believe that all children can learn and that learning is a skill that can be acquired.
+Where there are barriers, we seek ways to remove them by embracing different approaches and using every opportunities to ensure high-quality learning tailored to the needs of the child.
 We value children’s individuality and creativity, and equip them with the skills, self-discipline, and confidence to succeed.

-By maintaining high expectations of ourselves and each other, our children become equipped to encounter challenges with resilience and bravery.
+We maintain high expectations of ourselves and each other, and through our learning behaviours, our children become equipped to deploy a range of effective approaches to learning and encounter challenges.
 We encourage our children to be curious about the wider world and, using their strengths, contribute positively by being active citizens.

-We believe in aspiration and academic success; however, this is only part of our vision.
+We aim for high academic success and develop our children's aspirations.
 Children are taught to be ‘self-aware’ and to embrace a positive mindset.
-They evaluate themselves as learners, but also reflect on their qualities as individuals.
+They evaluate themselves as learners, and also reflect on their qualities as individuals.

-Language acquisition is central to our curriculum and children are exposed to a broad and rich vocabulary in every learning experience.
-We provide many opportunities for pupils to practice in and master the performing and visual arts and develop their speaking and listening skills through whole school concerts, presenting speeches and class assembly performances.
-We offer a range of memorable experiences including trips and access to natural environments.
+A high percentage of our children learn English as an additional language and language acquisition is central to our curriculum.
+Children are exposed to a broad and rich vocabulary in their learning and we provide many opportunities for pupils to practice in and master the performing and visual arts and develop their speaking and listening skills through whole school concerts, presenting speeches and class assembly performances.

 Curiosity